antempus/GraphQL-PerfTest/README.md

 #### Users

-The backing database will require data of a specific structure, to support this i've included `perf_tests/users.json` that will provide 1000 users to query against during the load test, with the data has been provided via `mockaroo.com`.
+The backing database will require data of a specific structure, to support this i've included `perf_tests/users.json` that will provide 1000 users to query against during the load test. with the data generated via `mockaroo.com`.

 This data will only be needed once when using a predefined container for cosmos, but if you are creating the database on the fly, it can be used to post the data via the function app with `npm run populate`